Applethorpe, Queensland: Geography

 The town is positioned on the New England Highway just north of Stanthorpe in the Granite Belt region at an elevation of 872 meters.

 The Southern railway line passes through the locality from north (The Summit & Glen Niven) to south (Stanthorpe).
 The town was served by the now-abandoned Applethorpe railway station (28.6179°S 151.9561°E).

 History

 The area was originally called Roessler after an early German settler, but the name was changed to Applethorpe (reflecting the apple orchards in the district) in 1915, as part of the anti-German sentiment during World War I.

-In 1910, the establishment of the Four Mile Stanthorpe School was given and the school was opened on 14 September 1911.
+In 1910, approval for establishment of the Four Mile Stanthorpe School was given and the school was opened on 14 September 1911.
 However, from November 1911 to November 1916, it was called Roesseller State School.
-However, like the town itself, the school name was changed to Applethorpe State School due to the anti-German sentiment.
+However, like the town itself, in 1917 the school name was changed to Applethorpe State School due to anti-German sentiment.

-In December 1910 the Roessler railway station was established at the 200 mi point between Thulimbah and Stanthorpe.
-In September 1916 it was renamed Applethorpe railway station due to anti-German sentiment.
+In December 1910, the Roessler railway station was established at the 200 mi point between Thulimbah and Stanthorpe.
+In September 1916, it was renamed Applethorpe railway station due to anti-German sentiment.

-Four Mile State School opened on 14 September 1911.
-In November 1911 it was renamed Roesseller State School in Nov 1911 and in 1917 it was renamed Applethorpe State School.

 Applethorpe Post Office opened around 1919 (a receiving office had been open since 1916) and closed in 1991.